jtomori/docker_blender_gpu/README.md

 # Docker Image for Blender GPU rendering
-This image contains packages needed for running GPU-accelerated apps and Blender on systems with Linux and Nvidia GPU.
+This image contains packages needed for running GPU-accelerated Blender on systems with Linux and Nvidia GPU.
+Blender can run in GUI mode or from command-line.

-Blender version: **2.8**

-This image is based on `nvidia/cudagl:10.0-base-ubuntu18.04` and contains **CUDA 10.0 + OpenGL (glvnd 1.0)**.
+This image is based on `nvidia/cudagl` and contains **CUDA 10.0 + OpenGL (glvnd 1.0)**.
+Blender is fetched from repositories by [Thomas Schiex](https://launchpad.net/~thomas-schiex).

+Available tags
+* `latest` points to `2.80beta`
+* `2.80beta`
+* `2.79b`

+Workdir in container is set to `/tmp/blender`.

 <br>